opencog/atomspace/Design-Notes-A.md

   is spurious and maybe un-needed, and could become cnceptually simpler if it was reframed as `CollectionOf` with `Concatenate` And maybe it could be.
+* The `LinkSignatureLink` is annoyingly similar to `CollectionOfLink`.
+  But different enough to not be interchangable.
+Neither quite ever does what you expect them do to; as if the person who designed and implemented them didn't really understand what they were doing, and was unable to keep the big picture in mind.

-Between these two bullets, its clear that there are yet more confusions and badly-designed Atoms involved in the handling of vector streams.
+Between these three bullets, its clear that there are yet more confusions and badly-designed Atoms involved in the handling of vector streams.
 This needs to be straightened out.